 There are five primary components to the Project Transformation internship experience:

-During the summer program, Project Transformation interns work in teams to implement an eight-week summer day camp for 50 to 80 elementary children.
+During the summer program, Project Transformation interns work in teams to implement an eight-week summer day camp for 30 to 50 elementary children.
 Sites are located in churches in the heart of low-income communities.
 Components of the program include: a one-on-one reading program, Bible lessons, arts, music, recreation, and other activities in which the gifts and talents of the interns can be shared with the children.

-An integral component of Project Transformation’s summer internship is the opportunity to live in intentional community throughout the internship experience.
-Interns live together and experience daily life in a diverse, Christ-centered community.
+An integral component of Project Transformation’s summer internship is the opportunity to build community and relationships throughout the internship experience.
+Interns experience daily life in a diverse, Christ-centered community.
 Interns are encouraged to participate in social activities and build relationships with other members of the community.

 Each Friday, interns are exposed to various vocational opportunities in service or ministry through guest speakers, field trips, and interactions with lay and ordained church leaders.

 Project Transformation invests in the spiritual development of each intern, emphasizing the importance of community.
-The interns participate in weekly intern-led worship as well as brief morning devotions each day before heading to the program sites.
+The interns participate in weekly intern-led worship as well as brief morning devotions each day.
 Interns are encouraged to examine their personal beliefs through small group discussions

-Each Sunday, interns participate in worship at their host church with their team.
+On selected Sundays, interns attend worship at their host church with their team.
 This is an opportunity to connect the church family to the program and its families so that sustainable relationships are established during the summer.
 Beyond this, interns may help connect partner churches with the program by recruiting volunteers to read with the children that attend the day camp, collecting supplies for the program, and sharing the stories of their experience.

 Interns must have completed one year of college or be at least 19 years old, and must have the legal right to work in the U.S.